ocilical/ocilical/README.md

-### hi
+### Hi!
-welcome to my profile! you can see some of the things i've made if you look around, my favorites are pinned
+welcome to my profile! you can see some of the things i've made if you look around, some of my favorites are pinned

 <!--
 **ocilical/ocilical** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.